rehankiw/portfolio/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🎨 Theme

-This portfolio uses a theme from FlaTheme.
+## 📄 Copyright and License

-© 2024 FlaTheme.
+© 2024 [Your Name/Your Company Name].
 All rights reserved.

-## 📝 Note

-While the theme is provided by FlaTheme, the content and customizations are my own work.
-Please respect both the theme's copyright and my personal contributions when using or referencing this project.
+This website is based on a template purchased from FlaTheme.
+The original template is © 2024 FlaTheme.

+Modifications and customizations to the original template, as well as all content, are © 2024 [Your Name/Your Company Name].

+### Template License
+The purchased template from FlaTheme is subject to FlaTheme's licensing terms.
+For more information about the original template license, please visit [FlaTheme's website](https://flatheme.com) or refer to the license documentation provided with your purchase.

+### Content License
+All custom content, including text, images, and modifications to the original template, is the property of [Your Name/Your Company Name] and may not be reproduced without permission.